azuxx/events-around/README.md

 ## Deploy environment

 The project has been configured to be deployed in Heroku.
-Init project by running npm install or npm nukeInstall if you want to force a clean install.
+Init project by running npm install or npm run nukeInstall if you want to force a clean install.
 Deploy project in your heroku account by running npm run deploy.

 ## Live demo